Project Management Tools | You Really Can Know If Your Project Estimates Are Accurate

 I don’t think so.

-How can you tell how well we estimate?
+How can we tell how well we estimate?
 This is at the crux of the comment above.
 Here, the writer didn’t seem to express any belief that an estimate can be accurate in any verifiable way.

 So, how do we check how well we are estimating?
 Measure it.